Supplies flown into Queensland's flooded Rockhampton

 "That will continue until such time as the road is cut."

-The water level in the Fitzroy River is expected to reach nine metres (30 feet) on Monday and peak at 9.4 metres on Wednesday, threatening as many as 4,000 homes.'Stocking up'
+The water level in the Fitzroy River is expected to reach nine metres (30 feet) on Monday and peak at 9.4 metres on Wednesday, threatening as many as 4,000 homes.

 One Rockhampton resident told the BBC there had been panic-buying in the city.